Apollo affair: History

 A later investigation was conducted by the Nuclear Regulatory Commission (successor to the AEC) regarding an additional 198 lb of uranium found to be missing between 1974 and 1976, after the plant had been purchased by Babcock & Wilcox and Shapiro was no longer associated with the company.
 That investigation found that more than 110 lb of it could be accounted for by what was called "previously unidentified and undocumented loss mechanisms", including "contamination of workers' clothes, losses from scrubber systems, material embedded in the flooring, and residual deposits in the processing equipment."
 Hersh further quoted one of the main investigators, Carl Duckett, as saying "I know of nothing at all to indicate that Shapiro was guilty."

 In 1993, Glenn T. Seaborg, former head of the Atomic Energy Commission wrote a book, The Atomic Energy Commission under Nixon, Adjusting to Troubled Times which devoted a chapter to Shapiro and NUMEC, the last sentence of which states:

 Distinguished as Shapiro's career has been, one cannot but wonder whether it might not have been even more illustrious had these unjust charges not been leveled against him.

 Later U.S. Department of Energy records show that NUMEC had the largest highly enriched uranium inventory loss of all U.S. commercial sites, with a 269 kg inventory loss before 1968, and 76 kg thereafter.

-At the prompting of Zalman Shapiro's lawyer, senator Arlen Specter asked the Nuclear Regulatory Commission (NRC) to clear him of any suspicion of diversion in August 2009.
+At the prompting of Zalman Shapiro's lawyer, Senator Arlen Specter asked the Nuclear Regulatory Commission (NRC) to clear him of any suspicion of diversion in August 2009.
 The NRC refused, stating:

 NRC found no documents that provided specific evidence that the diversion of nuclear materials occurred.
 However, consistent with previous Commission statements, NRC does not have information that would allow it to unequivocally conclude that nuclear material was not diverted from the site, nor that all previously unaccounted for material was accounted for during the decommissioning of the site.

 In 2014, further documents about the investigation were declassified, though still heavily redacted.
 These documents contained evidence that Attorney General Edward Levi believed that federal officials in charge of the investigation of NUMEC may have been in violation of federal law by failing to report a felony, and committing accessory after the fact.

+The U.S. Army Corps of Engineers is overseeing a cleanup of contaminated land at the site of NUMEC's waste disposal.
+The project was scheduled to be completed in 2015, but the discovery of a substantially larger amount of contamination resulted in lengthy delays.
+Remediation is now scheduled to begin in late 2025 or early 2026, with an estimated project time of six years.